jbilskie/BME547_tsh/README.md

 - can a patient object be created correctly
 - can a hypothyroid diagnosis be properly made
 - can a hyperthyroid diagnosis be properly made

+Added sphinx documentation capability.
+Pushed through the documents it creates in /docs/_build.